realvivekganta/Pitch/README.md

 # Pitch
-Pitch is an advvertising and networking platform for small businesses.
+Pitch is an advertising and networking platform for small businesses.